rstonick/project_cali/README.md

 # About
-Robot "Cali" is an open-source robotic platform for research and education.
+ <em>Cali</em> is an open-source robotic platform for research and education of mobile manipulators.
 The robot is made of off-the-shelf components and integrates many open-source software packages.
-The robot has a embodided construct and a digital twin, allowing researchers and educators to develop and test their algorithms in both a simulated enviornment and the real world.
+This platform allows researchers and engineers to directly work on high-level tasks rather than to start everything from scratch to ease the development of mobile manipulators.
 <img src="https://github.com/CSULA-URC/2021-22/blob/main/doc/Rover%202.JPG" width="600" />
 <img src="https://github.com/CSULA-URC/2021-22/blob/main/doc/rovergif1.gif" width="600" />
 <img src="https://github.com/CSULA-URC/2021-22/blob/main/doc/roboticarmgif3.gif" width="600" />